snl-dakota/dakota/docs/user/usingdakota/inputfile/responses.rst

 Simulation interfaces using system calls and forks to create separate simulation processes must communicate with the simulation through the file system.
-This is done by reading and writing files of parameters and results.
-Dakota uses its own format for this data input/output.
-For the results file, only one format is supported (versus the two parameter file formats described in :ref:`variables:parameters`).
+Dakota accomplishes this by writing parameters files with variable values and reading results files with response values.
+For the results file, only one text file format is supported (versus the two parameter file formats described in :ref:`variables:parameters`).
 Ordering of response functions is as listed in :ref:`responses:overview:types`, i.e., objective functions or calibration terms are first, followed by nonlinear inequality